Scheduling ML jobs on HPC clusters

 EOF

-Did you see what happened?
-We invoked our preferred programming language from the job submission shell script, keeping the script and code in the same place.
+Did we notice what happened?
+We invoked our preferred programming language from the job-submission shell script, so the submission script and the code stayed together.

-7 Request a multicore job from the scheduler and manage that like a mini cluster in python
+8 Request a multicore job from the scheduler and manage it like a mini-cluster in Python

-• Dask.distributed works well on a multi-machine job on the cluster apparently, and will even spawn the Slurm job for itself.
+• Dask.distributed works well for multi-machine cluster jobs and can even spawn the Slurm job for us.

-• Easily distributing a parallel IPython Notebook on a cluster:
+• Easily distribute a parallel IPython notebook on a cluster.

 Have you ever asked yourself: “Do I want to spend 2 days adjusting this analysis to run on the cluster and wait 2 days for the jobs to finish or do I just run it locally with no extra work and just wait a week.”